k1tsu/penpals/README.md

 ### Starting the development env 👩🏻‍💻

+Please assure your CWD is your local repo folder.

+As we're using Firebase, you'll need to set it up.
+- Add a firebase.json file on the src/server folder with your Firebase Admin SDK keys.
+- Add a firebase.js file on the src/client/firebase folder with your Firebase JS SDK keys.

-Please assure your CWD is your local repo folder. ⚒ Then, start the server by running the following commands:
+⚒ Then, start the server by running the following commands:

 ```
 npm run dev